Contact a San Francisco and Bay Area Attorney Following a Truck Accident

 The blind spot that your car or light truck’s rear view mirror can’t detect is often larger and, consequently, more dangerous on semi trucks and other large trucks.
 Additionally, tractor trailers have a second blind spot near the rear of the vehicle.
 Drivers may even fail to see you when your vehicle is directly in front of the due to the truck cabs’ higher elevation.
 When truck drivers fail to see vehicles and pedestrians in blind spots and accidents occur, victims may be owed compensation.

-For over 30 years the personal injury lawyers of Weber & Nierenberg have assisted car and truck accident victims in Northern California.
+For almost 30 years the personal injury lawyers of Weber & Nierenberg have assisted car and truck accident victims in Northern California.
 Our record includes numerous results of $1 million or more.
 We can answer your questions regarding truck accidents and blind spots and provide effective legal help.

 How Blind Spots Can Lead to Serious Accidents

 When large trucks turn, they often swing one way in order to turn the other way, in order to achieve a better angle.
 When truck drivers rely on their rear view mirrors to execute a “swinging turn”, they often rely on both of their rear view mirrors.
 Since there are blind spots or “no zones” on each side of the truck, “swinging turns” are significantly more dangerous than most driving maneuvers, and innocent pedestrians and other drivers pay the price.

 If you or a loved one has been injured due to a truck driver’s negligence involving rear view mirrors and blind spots, we can help by providing knowledgeable and experienced legal help.
 Our track record has resulted in needed compensation for countless clients injured in truck accident.
 For a no-charge consultation, contact us at 1-866-288-6010.